Service Level Agreements (SLAs) set a standard and signify a commitment from your business to uphold a specific level of service to your customers.

 - Tracking and recording SLAs

 To help with some of these problems, you’ll want to stick around ‘til the end of the article to uncover the useful tool we’ve put together: a spreadsheet to help you keep track of SLAs.

 In addition, particularly when it comes to maintaining a customer's assets, you need to make sure they experience as little downtime as possible.
 This means planning ahead and managing expectations by focusing on your clients needs and what you can deliver.

-To help in this, you may have a Planned Preventive Maintenance strategy, or make use of Mass Scheduling to organise your engineer’s appointments, but whatever methods you use, you need to make sure you’re approaching the SLAs sensibly.
+To help in this, you may have a Planned Preventive Maintenance strategy, or make use of Mass Scheduling along with Service Reminders to organise your engineer’s appointments, but whatever methods you use, you need to make sure you’re approaching the SLAs sensibly.
 With this done, you’ll be better placed to realistically meet targets for scheduling engineers, fixing issues, and keeping customers up to date.

 For example, if you don’t offer 24/7 availability, you can’t state that you’ll manage any problem in 2 hours, regardless of the time of day.
 Ultimately, don’t make promises (especially contracted ones) that you can’t keep.

 Now that you know what an SLA is, perhaps you’re confident that your business is now big enough to commit to approaching customers to implement them.

 So, just what SLAs should you offer?
 The answer to this question is all about making sure you adopt the right approach.
 Unfortunately, when thinking about SLAs, there isn’t a one-size-fits-all approach.